Why this matters to me

 I shouldn't have cancer.

-It was a waiting game, waiting for results, waiting to find out the stage of my cancer, waiting to find out the aggressiveness of my cancer, waiting to see if it had spread, waiting to find out what treatment was needed...
+It was a waiting game, waiting for biopsy results, waiting on the stage of my cancer, waiting to find out the aggressiveness of my cancer, waiting to see if it had spread, waiting to find out what treatment was needed...

 WAITING WAITING WAITING